Double parking: Parking parallel to a car parked at a curb

-In some urban areas where parking is extremely hard to obtain, courier and delivery services will instruct their drivers that if necessary they may double park anyway, and if ticketed to simply turn it in at the end of their shift.
-The practice is so common that Washington, D.C. permits companies to establish a monthly billing account for all of their vehicles that receive any parking tickets.
+In congested urban areas with limited parking, courier and delivery services may allow their drivers to double park if necessary.
+Drivers are instructed to turn in any parking tickets at the end of their shift.
+In Washington, D.C., companies can set up a monthly billing account for all vehicles that receive parking tickets.

 Double parking in attended car parks and garages

-Attended car parks and garages frequently use double parking to maximize vehicle storage density.
-A driver who double-parks in an attended car park leaves the vehicle's keys with the attendant.
-If the driver of the blocked car returns first, then the attendant can move the blocking car so that the blocked car can leave.
-This practice is especially common for valet car parks, in which attendants have the keys to all vehicles.
+Attended car parks and garages often employ double parking to increase vehicle storage capacity.
+In this practice, a driver leaves their vehicle keys with the attendant when double-parking.
+If a blocked car needs to leave, the attendant can move the blocking car.
+This is commonly seen in valet car parks where attendants have access to all vehicle keys.